Curlew Country Background

 Curlew Country managed a successful season despite the ongoing Covid-19 pandemic, which presented continual difficulties and trials to our small team.

-Having successfully secured funding for the year, Curlew Country is set to continue with headstarting in 2022.
+Having successfully secured funding for the year, Curlew Country continued its headstarting programme in 2022, releasing another 36 fully-fledged chicks back into the landscape.

-There are also plans for more habitat management work with farmers this season, to improve ground conditions for Curlew particularly in areas where predation control is underway.
+More habitat management work was carried out with farmers this season, to improve ground conditions for Curlew particularly in areas where predation control was in place.

 Young Curlew